Ethiopia: Foreign relations

 Ethiopia's foreign relations with both Sudan and Egypt are somewhat fraught owing to the effects the Grand Ethiopian Renaissance Dam project, which was escalated in 2020, would have on water rights in the region.
 Despite six upstream countries (Ethiopia, Kenya, Uganda, Rwanda, Burundi, and Tanzania) signing the Nile Basin Initiative in 2010, Egypt and Sudan rejected a water sharing treaty, citing the reduction of amount of water to the Nile Basin and the challenge it would pose to their historic connection of water rights.
 In 2020, Prime Minister Abiy Ahmed warned that "No force can stop Ethiopia from building a dam.
 If there is need to go to war, we could get millions readied."

-Ethiopia is one of the African countries that was a founding member of League of Nations, which served as the predecessor for the United Nations, since 1923.
+Ethiopia is one of the African countries that was a founding member of League of Nations, which served as the predecessor for the UN, since 1923.
 UN taskforces in Ethiopia deal primarily with humanitarian issues and development.
-Some of its agencies maintain regional ties with United Nations Economic Commission for Africa and the African Union.
-The UN prioritizes sustainable development in Ethiopia, including fighting poverty, sustainable economic growth, climate change policy, educational and healthcare provisions, increasing employment, and environmental protection.
+Some of its agencies maintain regional ties with UNECA and the AU.
+The UN prioritises sustainable development in Ethiopia, including fighting poverty, sustainable economic growth, climate change policy, educational and healthcare provisions, increasing employment, and environmental protection.